webpack/webpack-cli/.github/CONTRIBUTING.md

     yarn install
     ```

--   Bootstrap all the submodules before building for the first time
+-   Bootstrap all the submodules before building for the first time.

     ```bash
     yarn bootstrap
     yarn build
+    ```

+-   Create a symlink of package.
+[Learn More](https://classic.yarnpkg.com/en/docs/cli/link/)

+    ```bash
+    yarn link

+    //now go to the location you want to test the package.

+    yarn link webpack-cli
     ```

 ## Running Tests